InnerSourceCommons/InnerSourcePatterns/project-setup/base-documentation.md

   get setup and get started.
 - Project members are spending a lot of time answering getting started questions.
-- Different teams withing the organization have diverging standards for how to format source code and which software patterns to use.
+- Different teams within the organization have diverging standards for how to format source code and which software patterns to use.
 As a result contributions often end up getting re-written to a large part or even entirely.